Frankline-Sable/clarity_support/README.md

 ## License

-This project is licensed under the MIT License - see the [link LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-##  Support

-### Contact Information
-For support, reach out via GitHub Discussions or email us at support@claritysupport.com.

-### Community Links
-Flutter Community
-Microsoft Clarity Documentation

 ## Appendices